|

 Rosa banksiae var. banksiae (White Banksia) - The first form of R. banksiae to be described was this double, white flowered form that blooms in early to mid spring and is strongly scented of violets.
 It is thornless and can grow to enormous proportion, easily covering a small building or home.
 Can tolerate heat, frost and low to moderate watering.
 Plant in sun.
 The double, white flowers bloom in early to mid spring and are strongly scented of violets.
 Introduced to Kew Botanic Garden from Canton in 1807 by William Kerr and was named after the wife of the Sir Joseph Banks, then director of Kew.
 That this plant can grow to large proportions is evidenced by what is thought to be the largest plant of Rosa banksiae var. banksiae in the world located in the old mining town of Tombstone, Arizona where it covers 8,000 square feet of a courtyard.
 Hardy to zones 4-10.

-This information about Rosa banksiae var. banksiae displayed is based on research conducted in our horticultural library and from reliable online resources.
-We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.
+The information about Rosa banksiae var. banksiae that is displayed on this web page is based on research conducted in our nursery's horticultural library and from reliable online resources.
+We will also include observations made about this plant as it grows in our nursery gardens and other gardens that we have visited, as well how the crops have performed in containers in our nursery field.
+We also incorporate comments that we receive from others and welcome hearing from anyone with additional information, particularly if they share cultural information that aids others growing this plant.

 |